AmosJAMcLovin/buildersAid_and_invoiceMaker/README.md

 # buildersAid_and_invoiceMaker

-The following is my attempt at an assignmet done in html text/javascript.
+The following is my attempt at an assignmet written in html text/javascript code.

 # Task 1: Builder's Aid
 Calculate the cost for square footage in room.